zempo/java-testingusermodel/README.md

 ### Stretch Goal

 * [ ] Provide integration testing for the User Controller.
-To reach MVP you must provide at least 75% coverage of the code in User Controller as reported in IntelliJ
+To reach the Stretch Goal you must provide 100% coverage of the code in User Controller as reported in IntelliJ
 * [ ] Provide unit testing for the User Service (with or without database access - pick the one you did not do for MVP).
-To reach MVP you must provide at least 75% coverage of the code in User Service as reported in IntelliJ
+To reach the Stretch Goal you must provide 100% coverage of the code in User Service as reported in IntelliJ